Email: M dot Ludley at warwick dot ac dot uk

 My research project is supervised by Dr Clive Gray.

-Currently I'm teaching on the MA course "International Cultural Policy and Management" at the Centre for Cultural and Media Policy Studies.
+I have taught on the MA course "International Cultural Policy and Management" at the Centre for Cultural and Media Policy Studies.

 Conferences and presentations